CoreyWarren/With-Spirit-Game-Progress/scripts/README.md

-These are the assorted scripts for With Spirit.
+These are the assorted scripts for "With Spirit."

 Below is a list explaining each of the folders' contents.